Strategies for Living on One Income

 Brand Substitution

-I did some experimenting with our “favorites” during this time.
+I did some experimenting with our “favorites” during the layoff.
 For example, I tried an off-brand of peanut butter from the grocery store, and a much cheaper brand of coffee instead of our Starbucks beans.
 The peanut butter didn’t go over well, but we found that we liked the taste of the cheaper coffee as well as the Starbucks…and save about $20 a month.
 Many of the “favorites” were changed to cheaper alternatives.
 As long as I was up front about the substitution and elicited feedback, my family was happy to make the changes.
 We don’t buy the cheapest of everything, but we like what we buy.

 Bye, Bye Credit Card